La banda presidencial

 La banda presidencial (lit.
-'The presidential band') is a 2022 Peruvian political comedy film written and directed by Eduardo Mendoza de Echave.
+'The presidential band') is a 2022 Peruvian political crime comedy film written and directed by Eduardo Mendoza de Echave.
 The film stars Emilram Cossio, Giovanni Ciccia, Andrés Salas, Haysen Percovich and Christian Ysla.

 Synopsis

 Four forty-year-old friends, tired of their pathetic and routine existence, decide to change their lives from one day to the next by robbing the largest and most exclusive casino in Lima.

 Cast

 The actors participating in this film are: